altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *Kent looked around in all directions*
 ~Watching for anything out of the ordinary~
 ~At Felix's mimed request~
-'He has been on his phone for a while now'
+'K::He has been on his phone for a while now'
 *Kent leaned over*
+'K::They made him mute, I doubt he is pretending' "K::Hey!"
-~Felix had covered the top half of his screen, and below was a terminal~ 'He was writing some code'
+~Felix had the top half of his screen covered, and below was a terminal~ 'He was writing some code'
+*Felix held out a finger to him, and he kept on typing* ~Kent lost interest until~
-~Kent lost interest until Felix uncovered the other half of his screen~ ~It was a bunch of squiggles~
+*Felix uncovered the other half of his screen*
+~It was a bunch of squiggles~
 *Felix convulsed in place - his left eye twitched* 'K::Sort of like what I saw on that one building' ~Kent noticed Felix spasms just as they stopped~ *Felix groaned and stretched his neck*
-"F::There we are."
+"F::There we are, nasty little trick"
+*Felix stretched his jaw*
+"F::Now, about you..."
 *Felix fiddled with his phone some more*
 "K::Okay, you can talk now?
-Who are you?"
+Felix, Who are you?"
-~Felix shoved the phone in Kent's face~
-"F::Who are you?"
+*Felix froze halfway to shoving the phone in Kent's face* "F::Who are you?"
 "K::Kent, and give me that!"
-*Kent swiped the phone from Felix's stunned hand* "K::You're what I call an ass-hat, you know: using this."
+*Kent swiped the phone from Felix's stunned hand* "K::Using this..."
-*Felix fumbled his words*
+~Kent fumbled for his works, he was tired, and~
-"F::I - make them better people, I'm improving the world."
-"K::Violating consents with what ever this is"
-*Kent shook the phone Felix*
+*Kent shook the phone at Felix*
 "F::Whatever this...
 Are you Awakened?"
 ~Kent did not hesitate~